FlyingUnicornSF/binaryTrees/README.md

 Hopefully these will be useful in the future when I have to go through interviews again for anyone who are looking for JavaSceript solutions for algorithm study materials.

+I also think details of what makes a good code better than "noob code" (like mine before code reviews) are not taught though anything besides "work experience".
+You have to ~~force~~ have a really good programmer sit with great patient to show you and explain a thing or two.

 I welcome any suggestion/better solutions.

 ## Example 1 - checkBST